To record a VoiceByte press the microphone icon in the record screen. As soon as you hit the button you’re recording! You can record for 15 seconds.

 The reply recorder will appear and you can record your reply.
 Replies are 5 seconds long.

-In the share options of the record screen, select the person icon on the right of the screen (the share icon on the far right).
+In the share options of the record screen, select the person icon on the right of the screen (the 3rd icon from the left).

 You will then be shown a list of users you can select to send private VoiceBytes to.